Kerry Washington Chooses Side In Nigerian Jollof Rice Debate

 Jollof rice is a staple across West Africa, widely recognized for its vibrant color and distinct, spicy flavor.

-Although the dish originated in Senegal, variations by countries such as Nigeria and Ghana have sparked ongoing culinary rivalries.
+Although the dish originated in Senegal, variations in Nigeria and Ghana have sparked ongoing culinary rivalries.

-Nigerian Jollof rice typically stands out due to its robust, spicy seasoning, characteristic smoky flavor, and careful blending of tomatoes, peppers, onions, and spices.
+Nigerian Jollof rice typically stands out for its robust, spicy seasoning, smoky flavor, and careful blend of tomatoes, peppers, onions, and spices.

 Enthusiasts of Nigerian cuisine frequently cite the signature smoky aroma as a defining factor, achieved by cooking the rice over open flames.